mitexleo/fediroma/docs/docs/administration/updating.md

 # Download latest stable release
 ./bin/pleroma_ctl update --branch stable

-# Stop akkoma
+# Stop Akkoma
 ./bin/pleroma stop # or using the system service manager (e.g. systemctl stop akkoma)

 # Run database migrations
 ./bin/pleroma_ctl migrate

-# Start akkoma
+# Start Akkoma
 ./bin/pleroma daemon # or using the system service manager (e.g. systemctl start akkoma)

 # Update frontend(s).
 See Frontend Configuration doc for more information.
 ./bin/pleroma_ctl frontend install pleroma-fe --ref stable
 ```

 If you selected an alternate flavour on installation,
 you _may_ need to specify `--flavour`, in the same way as
 [when installing](../../installation/otp_en#detecting-flavour).

 ## For from source installations (using git)